The visa you need to work in the UK will depend on the specific role you have and where you intend to work.

 To qualify for a Health and Care Worker visa, you must:

-- be a physiotherapist, other health professional or adult social care professional
+- be a physiotherapist, other health professional, or an adult social care worker

 - be able to speak, read, write and understand English